CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 * as well as fundamentally newly procured components (hard drives, USB sticks, software with Trojans, etc.)
 ** ** virus scanner

-If the installation and unrestricted operation of anti-virus programs on OT components is possible and approved by the manufacturer / integrator, these systems should be automatically supplied with current virus signatures.
+If the installation and unrestricted operation of anti-virus programs on OT components is possible and approved by the manufacturer / integrator, these systems should be automatically supplied with up-to-date virus signatures.

 ** Secure configuration of anti-virus programs **

 Due to the high availability requirements in OT, critical systems may require custom configuration for antivirus programs.
 Settings should be deactivated that could lead to an unintentional impairment of the production (eg due to a heavy system load due to a virus scan).
 Often, manufacturers only release such limited configurations for running anti-virus programs on the OT components.

 Antivirus programs can usually operate in two different modes.
-First, before accessing applications or files, a scan generally takes place, or the scan is triggered manually or timed.
+First, before accessing applications or files, a scan generally takes place, or the scan is initiated manually or timed.
 Usually the antivirus program should automatically scan for all accesses.

 The selection should be based on the recommendation of the manufacturer of the virus protection program and the OT component.
 If continuous testing (eg for performance reasons) is not possible, alternative protective measures should be taken.